Library collection overview

-As of January 2014 the complete collection comprised approximately 92,000 books and 14,000 bound volumes of periodicals.
-The library subscribes to 230 current periodicals and there is also a small collection of media items.
-Ebooks can be accessed directly through the library catalogue.
+The complete collection of the ALC Library comprises approximately 94,000 books and 14,000 bound volumes of periodicals.
+The library subscribes to current periodicals and there is also a small collection of media items.
+You can access eBooks directly through the library catalogue.

 Read the Collection development policy

 The Main collection is located on both floors and is shelved according to the Pettee call number.
 Call numbers from A to G are located on the ground floor.